Overview

 Access controls

-Individuals can decide which of their healthcare provider organisations can view their health information by restricting access to their entire record, or to specific documents within it.
-Restricted information is not generally visible to healthcare provider organisations unless access has been granted by the individual.
+Consumers can decide which of their healthcare provider organisations can view their health information by restricting access to their entire record, or to specific documents within it.
+Restricted information is not generally visible to healthcare provider organisations unless access has been granted by the consumer.

-The healthcare recipient can revoke a healthcare provider organisation’s access to restricted information at any time via the Manage Access screen within their My Health Record.
+The consumer can revoke a healthcare provider organisation’s access to restricted information at any time via the Manage Access screen within My Health Record.

-Note: It is important that any access codes provided by the individual (see below) are not retained by the healthcare provider organisation and are destroyed following their use.
+Note: It is important that any access codes provided by the consumer (see below) are not retained by the healthcare provider organisation and are destroyed following their use.

-Individuals can decide which healthcare provider organisations can view their record by setting a Record Access Code (RAC).
+Consumers can decide which healthcare provider organisations can view their record by setting a record access code (RAC).

-Where a RAC has been set, the healthcare recipient can choose to share this code with you, so that you can access their record.
-Once the patient has shared their RAC with you, you will be listed on their provider access list.
-Healthcare provider organisations that are listed on a patient’s provider access list won’t need the patient’s RAC to continue accessing their record.
+Where a RAC has been set, the consumer can choose to share this code with you, so that you can access their record.
+Once the consumer has shared their RAC with you, you will be listed on their provider access list.
+Healthcare provider organisations that are listed on a consumer's provider access list won’t need the patient’s RAC to continue accessing their record.

 Access history